cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

     - `mapbox_username`
     - `mapbox_api_key`

-Subsequently, copy all files in `./Stack-manager/inputs` into their corresponding repositories of the stack-manager tool under `Deploy/stacks/dynamic/stack-manager/`.
+Subsequently, copy all files in `./stack-manager/inputs` into their corresponding repositories of the [Stack Manager] tool under `Deploy/stacks/dynamic/stack-manager/`.

 Then navigate to `Deploy/stacks/dynamic/stack-manager` and run the following command there from a *bash* terminal.
 There are several [common stack scripts] provided to manage the stack: